Court reverses order to shut down Dakota Access pipeline

 In arguing against the closure, Energy Transfer said the line couldn’t be shut off by the judge’s Aug.
 5 deadline.
 The company said it would take three months to empty the pipe of oil and perform the time-consuming and expensive steps to keep the line from corroding without the flow of oil.

-Energy Transfer estimated it would cost $24 million to empty the oil and take steps to preserve the pipe.
+Texas-based Energy Transfer estimated it would cost $24 million to empty the oil and take steps to preserve the pipe.
 The company said it would have to spend another $67.5 million each year to maintain the line while it’s inoperable.

 The pipeline holds about 5 million barrels of oil when full.